Bringing together senior scientists from around the world to mitigate extreme risks from AI

 International scientists meet in Beijing to discuss extreme AI risks, recommend red lines for AI development and international cooperation.

-Leading global AI scientists convened in Beijing for the second International Dialogue on AI Safety (IDAIS-Beijing), hosted by the Safe AI Forum in collaboration with the Beijing Academy of AI (BAAI).
-During the event, computer scientists including Turing Award winners Yoshua Bengio, Andrew Yao, and Geoffrey Hinton and the Founding & current BAAI Chairmans HongJiang Zhang and Huang Tiejun worked with governance experts such as Tsinghua professor Xue Lan and University of Toronto professor Gillian Hadfield to chart a path forward on international AI safety.
+Leading global AI scientists convened in Beijing for the second International Dialogue on AI Safety (IDAIS-Beijing).
+During the event, computer scientists including Turing Award winners Yoshua Bengio, Andrew Yao, and Geoffrey Hinton and more worked with governance experts such as Tsinghua professor Xue Lan and University of Toronto professor Gillian Hadfield to chart a path forward on international AI safety.

 The event took place over two days at the Aman Summer Palace in Beijing and focused on safely navigating the development of Artificial General Intelligence (AGI) systems.
 The first day involved technical and governance discussions of AI risk, where scientists shared research agendas in AI safety but also potential regulatory regimes.
 The discussion culminated in a consensus statement recommending a set of red lines for AI development to prevent catastrophic and existential risks from AI.
 In the consensus statement, the scientists advocate for prohibiting development of AI systems that can autonomously replicate, improve, seek power or deceive their creators, or those that enable building weapons of mass destruction and conducting cyberattacks.
 Additionally, the statement laid out a series of measures to be taken to ensure those lines are never crossed.
 The full statement can be read below.